tnylea/myauth/README.md

 php artisan bundle:install myauth
 ```

-Next, we need to migrate the users table as follows (note: be sure that you have already run ```php artisan migrate:install```)
+Next, we need to migrate the users table.
+Do this by running the command below (note: be sure that you have already run ```php artisan migrate:install```)

 ```PHP
 php artisan migrate myauth
 ```

-After migrating the user table we'll need to tell the application to auto load the bundle.
-In your application/bundles.php file add the following line to the return array
+Finally, we will tell the application to auto load the bundle.
+In your application/bundles.php file add the following line to the array

 ```PHP
 'myauth' => array('auto' => true),